-The inherent risks can be of financial, regulatory, customer, staff or reputational nature, depending on the business case, processed data and users of an IT asset or service.
-For an efficient evaluation of the asset specific "harvest now, decrypt later" risk and identification of adequate post-quantum security implementation, cryptographic information needs to be added to the configuration management database for the whole IT stack of the IT asset.
-This applies to all asset types, such as internal and external software, middleware, on premise and cloud IT infrastructure and OT/IoT infrastructure.
+The inherent risks can be of financial, regulatory, customer, staff or reputational nature, depending on context.
+For an efficient evaluation of the asset-specific "harvest now, decrypt later" risk, and identification of adequate PQC implementation, cryptographic information needs to be added to the configuration management database for the whole IT stack of the IT asset.
+This applies to all asset types, such as internal and external software, middleware, on premise, and cloud IT infrastructure or OT/IoT infrastructure.

-Integration of post-quantum security to crypto agility concepts is the base for all following postquantum security implementations.
-Cryptography for data in transit must mostly be compatible with at least two systems and organizations.
-Therefore, it is also important to define process interfaces with business partners and service providers for cryptographic changes in the commonly used digital connection.
+With crypto agility in mind, cryptography for data in transit must be mostly compatible with at least two systems and organizations.
+Therefore, it's also important to define process interfaces with business partners and service providers.

-We also recommend re-evaluating existing APT mitigation measures in the scope of post-quantum security implementation.
-This concerns the cryptographic key and certificate management as well as regular related admin and non-personal account password rotation.
+We recommend re-evaluating existing APT mitigation measures in the scope of post-quantum security implementation.
+This concerns key and certificate management, as well as regular, related admin and non-personal account password rotation.

-Last but not least, responsibilities need to be assigned to the remediation teams and emergency response teams.
+Finally, responsibilities need to be assigned to the remediation teams and emergency response teams.
+It's likely that you will need dedicated and expert help, both internally and externally - migration is a project that needs support all the way up to the board room.

 We also recommend implementing proof of concepts for various use cases that are not urgent in order to collect experience.
-It might be necessary to act quickly in case of unexpected events.
+Prioritize and plan.
+If you act now, it will be far easier to make this transition over multiple years, managing costs and avoiding crisis-driven deployments.